 The Company obtained the services of PricewaterhouseCoopers (Private) Ltd (PwC Sri Lanka) to carry out an independent indicative fair market valuation of the equity interest in the unquoted investment in SDSB as at valuation date of 31st December 2021.
-The primary approach adopted in arriving the fair market valuation of the equity interest of PT Agro Indomas (PTAI), was income approach.
+The primary approach adopted was income approach.
 The fair market valuation of the equity interest in the unquoted investment in SDSB was derived using adjusted net assets basis, which was very much dependent on the fair value of the palm oil plantation held by PTAI.
 The fair market valuation of the equity interest in the unquoted investment of SDSB in PTAI was derived using discounted cash flows method.

-The fair value of the equity investment of SDSB in PTAI has been valued based on the following key assumptions / bases:
+The fair value of the equity investment of SDSB in PTAI has been valued based on the following key assumptions/bases:

 - (a) Estimated economic life of the oil palm plantations of PTAI is 26 years (including the immature period). - (b) Consider one planting cycle (i.e. no replantation at the end of the economic life). - (c) Yield per hectare based on year of planting, maturity profile and terrain. - (d) CPO ex-mill prices in FY 2022/23 is estimated to be USD 658/MT and this is assumed to change in line with the World Bank CPO Price forecast (Oct 2021) adjusted for the Indonesia Palm oil levy that prevailed, i.e until FY 2040/41.
-After FY 2030/31 prices are assumed to remain unchanged. - (e) Weighted average cost of capital (WACC) of 8.88%. - (f) Indonesian corporate taxation rate at 22% in FY 2022 and beyond. - (g) Indonesian inflation assumed approximately 3% p.a.
+After FY 2030/31 prices are assumed to remain unchanged. - (e) Weighted average cost of capital (WACC) of 8.88%. - (f) Indonesian corporate taxation rate at 22% in FY 2022 and beyond. - (g) Indonesian Inflation assumed approximately 3% p.a.